-Critical Audit Matters
+Critical Audit Matter

-The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.
+The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
+The communication of the critical audit matter does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Allowance for Credit Losses on Loans
+Allowance for Credit Losses on Loans - Modeling Techniques and Qualitative Factor Adjustments

-As described in Notes 1 and 5 to the consolidated financial statements, the Allowance for Credit Losses on Loans ("ACL") represents the Company's estimate of amounts that are not expected to be collected over the contractual life of the Company's held for investment loan portfolio.
+As described in Notes 1 and 4 to the consolidated financial statements, the Allowance for Credit Losses on Loans ("ACL") represents the Company's estimate of amounts that are not expected to be collected over the contractual life of the Company's held for investment loan portfolio.
 The estimate of the ACL is based on historical experience, current conditions, and reasonable and supportable forecasts.
-As of December 31, 2021, the Company's ACL was \$51,062,000, and the provision for credit losses on loans was \$3,950,000 for the year then ended.
+As of December 31, 2022, the Company's ACL was \$61,051,000, and the provision for credit losses on loans was \$18,797,000 for the year then ended.

 The Company employed a probability of default ("PD") and loss given default ("LGD") modeling approach to estimate the ACL, which were then adjusted for qualitative factors.
-The estimated PD and LGD rates are applied to the estimated exposure at default ("EAD") to calculate expected credit losses.
-The Company's CECL model utilizes regression analysis to develop default rates based on forecasted macroeconomic variables that correlate to and are predictive of losses.
+The estimated PD and LGD rates are applied to the estimated exposure at default to calculate expected credit losses.
+The Company's ACL model utilizes regression analysis to develop default rates based on forecasted macroeconomic variables that correlate to and are predictive of losses.
 The methodologies utilized to develop and implement the macroeconomic factors that drive the loss estimates in the forecasting model were complex in their use of regression modeling techniques.
 The process involved the selection of the macroeconomic variables and the evaluation of regression analysis outputs to determine the statistical fit of the macroeconomic variables used to forecast expected credit losses.
-The Company also developed a qualitative analysis framework to address asset specific risks, changes in economic and business conditions, the impact of COVID-19 on its customers' operations and/or other factors that were not inherently considered by the model for each portfolio segment.
-Significant management judgment was required in evaluating the qualitative factor adjustments used in the analysis.
+The Company also developed a qualitative analysis framework to address asset-specific risks, changes in economic and business conditions, or other risks management determines are not adequately considered by the model for each portfolio segment.
+Significant management judgment was applied in evaluating the qualitative factor adjustments used in the analysis.

-The audit procedures over the modeling techniques used to determine loss estimates and the selection and application of the macroeconomic variables involved a high degree of auditor judgment and required significant audit effort, including the use of more experienced audit personnel and use of our credit and valuation specialists due to its complexity.
+The audit procedures over the modeling techniques used to determine loss estimates and the selection and application of the macroeconomic variables involved a high degree of auditor judgment and required significant audit effort, including the use of more experienced audit personnel and use of credit and valuation specialists due to its complexity.
 Additionally, the audit procedures over the qualitative factor adjustments utilized in management's methodology involved challenging and subjective auditor judgment.
-Therefore, we identified auditing the CECL modeling techniques and qualitative factor adjustments as a critical audit matter.
+Therefore, we identified auditing the ACL modeling techniques and qualitative factor adjustments as a critical audit matter.